jimbaker/talks/safe-ssl-certs-in-a-hostile-world.md

-% Safe SSL Certs in a Hostile World: No Compromise
+% Safe SSL Certificates in a Hostile World: No Compromise
 % Jim Baker
 % jim.baker@rackspace.com